magicKansh/hackClub-ProjectPapyrus/README.md

 ### 4. Step-by-Step Assembly

 1. **Build the ground network first.** Connect a ground rail/bus that ties together: Arduino A GND, Arduino B GND, the 12V supply's negative terminal, all three TMC2209 GND pins, the joystick GND, and the ultrasonic sensor GND.
-Use more than one wire between Arduino A and Arduino B's grounds if possible — this single network is the most common source of problems in this build (see Section 6).
+Use more than one wire between Arduino A and Arduino B's grounds if possible — this single network is the most common source of problems in this build.

 2. **Wire the ultrasonic sensor and joystick to Arduino A** per the tables in Section 2.